 Like how communication tools connect people, workflow management tools connect work.
 Workflow management platforms such as Artwork Flow function as collaborative tools.
-A workflow system runs workflows between various stakeholders, and software tools.
-Employees typically need to use multiple applications to complete tasks.
-Workflow management programs serve as a connecting medium.
+An artwork management platform operates within a workflow system that runs between various stakeholders and software tools.
+Employees typically need to use multiple applications to complete tasks, and artwork management programs like Artwork Flow serve as a connecting medium in this collaborative process.

 Taking the website or an app user interface design as an example, a workflow management tool can connect the design software, a secure cloud storage, a version control system, and a proofing solution that stakeholders operate on.

 Moreover, a workflow management system slowly gathers information about how work is done as you use it more frequently.
 The data can be used to enhance workflows.
 Create stronger connections between people and software to reduce errors.

 #3.
 Enhanced efficiency

 Teams spend less time sending emails and updating information in various tools because all workflows are automated.
 Employees are not required to wait impatiently for approvals to come through.
 They can follow the development in the workflow system and remain informed.

 Is any feedback missing any important information?
 Employees can send it back to a person from the previous workflow step and even have contextual conversations within the tool.
 Information is not buried under a sea of irrelevant emails.
 Everything proceeds smoothly and quickly.